near/nearcore/docs/architecture/how/meta-tx.md

 Meta transactions challenge the traditional ways of charging gas for actions.
 To see why, let's first list the normal flow of gas, outside of meta transactions.

-1. Gas is purchased by the transaction signer when it is converted to a receipt.
+1. Gas is purchased (by deducting NEAR from the transaction signer account), when the transaction is converted into a receipt.
+The amount of gas is implicitly defined by the content of the receipt.
+For function calls, the caller decides explicitly how much gas is attached on top of the minimum required amount.
+The NEAR token price per gas unit is dynamically adjusted on the blockchain.
 In today's nearcore code base, this happens as part of [`verify_and_charge_transaction`](https://github.com/near/nearcore/blob/4510472d69c059644bb2d2579837c6bd6d94f190/runtime/runtime/src/verifier.rs#L69) which gets called in [`process_transaction`](https://github.com/near/nearcore/blob/4510472d69c059644bb2d2579837c6bd6d94f190/runtime/runtime/src/lib.rs#L218).